awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/01_training_modules_overview.md

-# Training Modules Overview – Co.work.PLAY Café
+# Training Modules Overview – Co.work.PLAY Cafe

 This document maps the core training modules for flagship and franchise locations.
 Each module is delivered via: